-Congresswoman Eddie Bernice Johnson is in her twelfth term in Congress representing the 30th Congressional District of Texas.
+Congresswoman Eddie Bernice Johnson is in her thirteenth term in Congress representing the 30th Congressional District of Texas.

 In December of 2010, Congresswoman Johnson was elected as the first African-American and the first female Ranking Member of the House Committee on Science, Space and Technology.
 From 2000 to 2002, she was the Ranking Member of the Subcommittee on Research and Science Education.
 Within these roles, Congresswoman Johnson continues to emphasize the need to invest in science, technology, engineering and math (STEM) education.

 In addition to the House Committee on Science, Space and Technology, she is also a current member of the House Transportation and Infrastructure Committee.
-She has served on this panel since being elected to Congress in 1992 making her the highest ranking Texas on the committee.
-She also serves on the Aviation Subcommittee, the Highways and Transit Subcommittee and Water Resources and Environment Subcommittee.
+She has served on this committee since being elected to Congress in 1992 making her the highest ranking Texan on the committee.
+She also serves on the Aviation Subcommittee, the Highways and Transit Subcommittee and the Water Resources and Environment Subcommittee.

-In 2007, Congresswoman Johnson was appointed by House Transportation and Infrastructure Committee Chairman James L. Oberstar (D-MN) to serve as Chairwoman of the Subcommittee on Water Resources and Environment during the 110th and 111th sessions of Congress.
+In 2007, Congresswoman Johnson was appointed by House Transportation and Infrastructure Committee Chairman James L. Oberstar (D-MN) to serve as Chairwoman of the subcommittee on Water Resources and Environment during the 110th and 111th sessions of Congress.
 She was the first African-American and first female to chair the Subcommittee.
 While holding this position, Congresswoman Johnson co-authored and introduced the Water Resources Development Act.
-She successfully secured necessary votes, and led Congress in overriding President Bush’s veto of the legislation.
+She successfully secured necessary votes and led the Congressional override of President Bush’s veto of the legislation.
 The veto override was one of only three experienced by President Bush during the eight years of his presidency.
 The Subcommittee on Water Resources and Environment has jurisdiction over water conservation, pollution control, infrastructure, and hazardous waste cleanup among other items.

-Since joining Congress, Congresswoman Johnson has earned the reputation of being a stateswoman dedicated to the improvement of U.S. foreign relations and policies, working tirelessly towards improving human rights throughout the globe.
-Congresswoman Johnson’s acclaimed initiative, “A World of Women for World Peace,” has won national and international recognition.
+Since joining Congress, Congresswoman Johnson has earned the reputation of being a stateswoman dedicated to the improvement of U.S. foreign relations and policies, who works tirelessly towards improving human rights throughout the globe.
+Congresswoman Johnson’s acclaimed initiative, “A World of Women for World Peace” has won national and international recognition.